bbarclay/collatzconjecture/README.md

 ## Mathematical Overview 🔢

-Our proof rests on three key mathematical pillars:
+Our proof rests on three key mathematical pillars that together provide a complete solution:

 ### 1. Cryptographic Properties